Jama Masjid, India - Things to Do in Jama Masjid

 Red Fort and Mughal Heritage

 Booking Tip: Entry fee is ₹35 for Indians, ₹500 for foreigners.
-Book online to avoid queues.
 Audio guides available for ₹118.
-Visit early morning or late afternoon, allow 2-3 hours for exploration.
-Closed on Mondays.
-Light and sound show available in evenings.
+Visit early morning (9-11 AM) for comfortable weather and better photography light.
+Allow 2-3 hours for complete exploration.

 Getting There